lorisleiva/blog-2019-vuepress/articles/20200510 Why I wrote Laravel Actions/index.md

 Laravel Actions aims to bring that concept into the Laravel framework.
 Whilst in the backend world we do not worry about HTML, CSS and JavaScript, we do have various engineering concepts that could do with being abstracted in a single “unit of life” that will now be referred to as an “Action”.

-Actions provide a more intuitive structure that focuses on you domain whilst embracing the features of the framework it relies upon.
+Actions provide a more intuitive structure that focuses on your domain whilst embracing the features of the framework it relies upon.

 ## A new unit of life
 You might have been using a similar concept already in your applications.
 Lots of articles (e.g. from [Michael Dyrynda](https://dyrynda.com.au/blog/single-action-controllers-in-laravel) or [Dries Vints](https://driesvints.com/blog/the-beauty-of-single-action-controllers/)) are talking about the benefits of only using invokable controllers, i.e. defining each endpoint in a dedicated class.